Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 The program is a three-year (six semesters), 180-unit academic and practical graduate program in art education studies with additional studies.
 Applicants must have completed at least a two-year diploma program at university level in arts (120 credits at bachelor's level in arts) at a recognized university.

-In the first year, students take a combination of compulsory subjects from the Faculty of Art Education and compulsory subjects at the postgraduate level from other faculties of the University of the Arts, depending on their field of study.
-In the second year, students switch to the art pedagogy program and complete their studies with a master's degree.
+In the first year, students take a combination of compulsory courses from the Faculty of Art Education and compulsory undergraduate courses from other faculties of the Academy of the Arts, depending on their field of study.
+In the second year, students switch to the Art Education program and complete their studies with a Master's degree (6.2) or a Master's degree (6.1).

 Students complete a 10, 20 (M.Art.Ed.) or 30 (MA) credit final project or complete the program without a final project (MT).